Here’s the cheapest gas in Manhattan Saturday - NewsBreak

 Here’s the cheapest gas in Manhattan Saturday

-(MANHATTAN, KS) Gas prices vary across in the Manhattan area, but if you’re willing to head for the cheapest station, you could be saving up to $0.00 per gallon.
+(MANHATTAN, NY) Depending on where you fill up in Manhattan, you could be saving up to $1.32 per gallon on gas.

-Hy-Vee at 206 Leavenworth St was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.99 per gallon Wednesday.
-By comparison, the most expensive gallon was at Hy-Vee at 206 Leavenworth St, where a gallon of regular was selling for $2.99.
+Diesel & Gas at 210 14Th St was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.95 per gallon Wednesday.
+By comparison, the most expensive gallon was at BP at 2430 Fdr Dr, where a gallon of regular was selling for $4.27.

 |Regular